What does the Student Growth report provide?

 - Aboriginal - The term Aboriginal used in this data set refers to and includes both Aboriginal peoples and Torres Strait Islander peoples.
 In NSW the preferred term is Aboriginal, rather than Indigenous or Aboriginal and Torres Strait Islander peoples.

-How can I use the Student Growth report support my school self-assessment?
+How can I use the Student Growth report to support my school self-assessment?

 This report provides an easy visual display of students’ growth between NAPLAN years.